hdfiresky/Tutorials/backend_setup_guide.md

     @with_api_key_rotation
     async def get_summary_from_gemini(search_context: str):
-        language_instruction = (f'Respond in the same language as the query.' if req.language == 'auto' else f'Respond in {req.language}.') prompt = f"""Based on the following internet search results, provide a concise summary that directly answers the query: "{req.query}".
+        language_instruction = (f'Respond in the same language as the query.' if req.language == 'auto' else f'Respond in {req.language}.') prompt = f"""You are a research assistant.
+Your task is to synthesize information from a list of web search results to answer a user's query.
+The user's query is: "{req.query}".
 {language_instruction}

+Below is a JSON list of search results, each with a title, link, and a descriptive snippet.
+Use the information in the snippets to construct a concise and accurate summary that directly answers the user's query.
 Focus on the most relevant facts and key points.
-Do not mention "Based on the search results...".
-Provide the summary directly.
+Do not mention "Based on the search results..." or "The snippets suggest...".
+Provide the summary directly as if you are an expert answering the question.

 Search Results (JSON):
 {search_context}